-The small farmers are getting affected because of the high cost of feed, which is around 70% of the total cost of production.
-These farmers should start making their feed, which will also help them in increasing their margins
+The small farmers are getting affected because of the high cost of feed, which is 70% of the total cost of production.
+They should start making their feed, which will help them in increasing their margins

 Like many other intensive agriculture sectors, poultry farming is also facing tremendous pressure from different economic factors.
 The chicken meat import from the United States is threatening the domestic chicken industry.
 The farmers are stressed that they might lose their market share to cheap imported meat.